caspiankeyes/AISecForge-arXiv-Publication/README.md

 The evolving AI landscape presents both unprecedented opportunities and significant risks.
 Organizations that establish robust security governance will be positioned not just for regulatory compliance but for market leadership and sustainable competitive advantage.

-The LLMSecForge framework provides a comprehensive foundation for this journey, offering:
+The AISecForge framework provides a comprehensive foundation for this journey, offering:

 - **Regulatory Readiness**: Complete compliance capabilities
 - **Security Excellence**: Comprehensive protection framework
 - **Governance Leadership**: Sophisticated oversight methodology
 - **Strategic Advantage**: Market differentiation capability

-By implementing the LLMSecForge framework, organizations position themselves at the forefront of AI security governance, ensuring not just survival but leadership in the AI-transformed future.
+By implementing the AISecForge framework, organizations position themselves at the forefront of AI security governance, ensuring not just survival but leadership in the AI-transformed future.

 The time for action is now.
 The organizations that establish security governance leadership today will define the AI landscape of tomorrow.